treebeardtech/kubeflow-bootstrap/README.md

 </div>

-**As more applications migrate towards Kubernetes, and incorporate AI components, how do we keep operations consistent and simple?**
+**As both Kubernetes and AI usage grows, how do we keep operations consistent and simple?**

 ## About this project